stacksjs/stacks/.stacks/stacks/tables/src/components/README.md

 bunx stacks new hello-world
 cd hello-world

-pnpm i # install deps for all packages pnpm dev # stubs the packages for local use pnpm dev:vite-vue # starts the dev server pnpm build # builds the packages for production-ready use
+bun i # install deps for all packages bun dev # stubs the packages for local use bun dev:vite-vue # starts the dev server bun build # builds the packages for production-ready use
 ```

 Additionally, the `package.json` contains some useful snippets you likely want to be aware of.